ksator/Machine_Learning_with_Python/README.md

 ##  Supervised learning

-The machine learning algorithm learns on a labeled dataset
+The machine learning algorithm learns on a labeled dataset.
+Learning by examples.

 The iris dataset and titanic dataset are labeled dataset